 What is the legal drinking age?

-The rumor that if you are tall enough to reach the bar, then you’re old enough to drink is not true.
-BUT, the legal drinking age is lower than most of the United States.
-You must be at least 18 to order an alcoholic beverage on St. Croix.
+The legal drinking age is lower than most of the United States, but you must be at least 18 to order an alcoholic beverage on St. Croix.
 Please note, you must be at least 21 to enter the casinos.
 Be prepared to present proper I.D. for entry or to be served alcoholic beverages.

 I’ve heard St. Croix has a crime problem.
 Is that true?